christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 Just like GitHub or GitLab it's a place to (collaboratively) develop software.
 I've already explained at length [why we benefit greatly from Open-Source](/articles/open_source).
 Motivated by that concept, Forgejo's amazing community and perhaps because it's incredibly easy to set up, you select it for your private code forge.
-Though, with your Forgejo instance up and running you might miss a few features.
+With your Forgejo instance up and running you might, however, miss a few features.
 I, for example, needed to receive email notifications and webhooks when a CI Workflow failed.
 Forgejo didn't offer that feature so I started contributing.
 You might find yourself in those shoes, too.